-I’m a fifth year PhD student in Operations Research at Cornell University, where I am fortunate to be advised by Professor Peter Frazier.
+I’m a final year PhD student in Operations Research at Cornell University, where I am fortunate to be advised by Professor Peter Frazier.
 Prior to Cornell, I completed my undergraduate in Mathematics and Physics at Haverford College and earned my Master’s degree in Management Science & Engineering at Stanford University.

 In April 2020 - May 2022, I worked with a fabulous COVID mathematical modeling team to model the spread of COVID-19 since pandemic began.
 Leveraging techniques from stochastic modeling, simulation and optimization, our model directly guided Cornell’s president and provost on reopening and intervention decisions, and has influenced policies at many other US universities.
 Our work has appeared in news media such as ABC news, the Wall Street Journal, the Asahi Shimbun and more.